randomtask2000/aws-lambda-terraform/dotnet/README.md

 ## Rinse and repeat

-You can make changes to the Java application and run the `build_and_deploy.sh` script repeatedly to update the Lambda Function deployed into AWS.
+You can make changes to the Dotnet application and run the `build_and_deploy.sh` script repeatedly to update the Lambda Function deployed into AWS.

 ## Tidy up when finished!